jmcantrell/arch-bootstrap/README.md

 <!-- ./lib/init/target.bash -->

-The path where the new system will be mounted during installation (default: `/mnt/target`)
+The path where the new system will be mounted on the live system (default: `/mnt/target`)

 ### `BOOTSTRAP_TIMEZONE`